Skip to main content

 Academic & Professional Record

-Loan providers will look into the past academic performance of the candidate and if he/she has work experience, that will also be verified.
-Basically an academically strong student should be able to complete his education abroad successfully and find a suitable remuneration.
+Loan providers will look into the past academic performance of the candidate, and if he/she has work experience, that will also be verified.
+Basically, an academically strong student should be able to complete his education abroad successfully and find suitable remuneration.
 All this is held as evidence for possible repayment of the loan in the future.

 University & Program

-The educational institution that you are to attend, its reputation, and ranking, will have a bearing on the loan process.
+The educational institution that you are to attend, its reputation, and its ranking, will have a bearing on the loan process.
 Students must make sure their university is recognized and accredited, this is essential if the loan is to be approved.
-The letter of acceptance for the particular program must also be supplied.
+The letter of acceptance for the particular program must also be supplied as proof.

 If your concerned program has good earning potential most banks will agree to lend you money.
 Earning prospects of the candidates will depend on a multitude of factors such as country, currency, job market, candidate’s past work experience, academic standing, etc.